Bulk Soybean Shipping

 6. Documentation and Compliance:

-• Phytosanitary Certificate: Issued by the agricultural department of the exporting country, this confirms the soybeans are free from specific pests and diseases.
+• Phytosanitary Certificate: This certificate is issued by the competent agricultural authority of the exporting country and confirms that the soybeans meet plant health requirements and are free from specified pests or diseases according to the destination rules.

 7. Risks and Insurance: